erniesg/raggaeton/README.md

 ```

 ### NOTE
+- I only managed to ingest 900 posts despite multiple attempts so the knowledgebase is incomplete.
+Pages don't appear from 31 on.
+That seemed to be the limit?
 - The default agent used is OpenAIAgent with custom prompts `raggaeton/raggaeton/backend/src/config/prompts.md` so the text response is rather funky.
 If it looks like it hasn't finished its train of thought, just say something to continue.
 - The first time you load this, it will take a while to start, index and fetch data for the first time so you might want to view the console to view progress.
 - You can rename `prompts.md` to `_prompts.md` then restart FastAPI to see default OpenAI agent behaviour (it still thinks it's 2013...).